nyx-space/quality-assurance/docs/guidelines/testing.md

 ## Verification testing

 Verification testing consists in proving compliance with the requirements and the detailed design.
 Verification may be determined by test, analysis, demonstration, or inspection or a combination thereof.
-The Lead duly inspects the testing results of the automated pipeline, assuming that verification testing is done there.

 ## Validation testing

 Validation testing is the process of showing proof that the software accomplishes the intended purpose based on stakeholder expectations and the CONOPS.
-This may be determined by a combination of test, analysis, demonstration, and inspection.
-The lead, with the optional support of a stakeholder, will perform or duly inspect this testing.
 Examples include running an end-to-end scenario and checking that a specific set of outputs is met given some inputs, and that these outputs match the stakeholder needs.
+Upon release, the automatic generation of validation results should be stored as artifacts of the testing pipeline t allow them to be included in the release notes.

 ## Formal verification